KrzysPawlo/JavaGUI_Studies/README.md

 # JavaGUI_Studies
-Java GUI projects from university
+Just some projects from Uni